-Interviews were held with primary school pupils plus the head teachers and teachers of English on matters of the related topic.
+Interviews were held with secondary school pupils respondents plus the head teachers and teachers of English on matters of the related topic.
 In this method, oral interviews were held with the respondents to collect the information needed.
 The need for an interactive interview for this case deemed authentic to enhance rapport between the researcher and the respondent(s).